Search via Quantum Walk: Search with approximate reflection operators

-In the context of Unordered Search~\cite{Grover96}, the cost~$c$ is one black-box query, and~$\varphi \approx \frac{1}{\sqrt{n}}$.
-The resulting black-box complexity of the recursive search algorithm is~$\Order(\sqrt{n})$, as in the Grover algorithm.

-The recursive amplitude amplification algorithm is more suitable for situations where we have imperfect procedures that implement the basic reflections~$\reflex(\phi), \reflex(\mu^\perp)$.
-H{\o}yer {\it et al.\/}~\cite{HoyerMW03} demonstrated this when there is an ideal (error-free) procedure for~$\reflex(\phi)$, and a procedure for~$\reflex(\mu^\perp)$ that has ideal behaviour with high probability.
-We will extend this to the case where the first reflection may also be imperfect.
-In the context of quantum walk based search, an imperfection appears in the form given by Theorem~\ref{thm-diffusion1}. } \suppress{Another imperfection appears due to an optimization we make with an eye on applications.
-These are explained in the subsequent sections.}
+The RAA algorithm is more suitable for situations where we have imperfect procedures that implement the basic reflections~$\reflex(\pi), \reflex(\mu^\perp)$.
+H{\o}yer {\it et al.\/}~\cite{HoyerMW03} demonstrated this when there is an ideal (error-free) procedure for~$\reflex(\pi)$, and a procedure for~$\reflex(\mu^\perp)$ that has ideal behavior only with high probability.
+Here, we adapt their approach to the case where it is the first reflection $\reflex(\pi)$ which may only be approximated (it is probably possible to deal with the case where both reflections are imperfect, but for the sake of simplicity, we only deal with the case when the implementation of $\reflex(\mu^\perp)$ is ideal since this is sufficient for our purpose).
+In the context of quantum walk based search, an imperfection appears in the form given by Theorem~\ref{thm-diffusion1}.
+The basic idea is to create an analogue of the recursive algorithms $A_i$ when $\reflex(\pi)$ is replaced by increasingly fine approximations based on Theorem~\ref{thm-diffusion1}.